 This beautiful, tasty dish has just eight ingredients!
 Seriously!
 Arborio rice is the kind I use for this but it would probably work with jasmine rice.
 Sometimes arborio is hard to find.
 It is a short grain rice and is the kind that you use for making traditional risotto.
 If you use jasmine rice and it works let me know!

-The rice is baked with butter, chicken broth, and salt.
+The rice is baked with tomatoes, butter, chicken broth, and salt.
 Then you just toss in cooked chicken, mozzarella, and fresh basil.
-We love the taste of fresh tomatoes in ours but if you prefer cooked, then just add the tomatoes in with the rice before baking.
-Serve with a simple side of green beans or a salad for a complete meal.
+We love the taste of fresh tomatoes in ours so if you prefer that, then add the tomatoes in with the chicken at the end.
+It’s great either way!
+Serve Baked Caprese Chicken Risotto with a simple side of green beans or a salad for a complete meal.
 It’s the easiest dinner that everyone in your family will gobble up!

 Sponsored post for Lee’s Marketplace.
 Items on sale the week of September 15-21: chicken breasts, chicken broth, mozzarella, butter

 - 2 tablespoons butter